Communio-Templorum/bylaws/Priesthood.md

 --------
 :information_source: Priests

-Pater familias
+Pater Familias
 -----
 :information_source: The head of the household <ins>regardless of sex, gender, or gender identity</ins>.

 Responsibilities include:
 * Performing the religious rites for the household
 * Teaching the children of the house in the ways of the Religio Romana
 * Honoring the Lar Familias, Penates, and Vesta

+Patres Familiarum recognized and joined in the Corporation shall consistute the Voting Members of the Corporation, and of any other member organization(s) held under Foedus Plēnae Commūniōnis as they may choose, subject to the governing rules and bylaws of that (those) member organization(s).